 The 5 Best Premium Credit Cards

 Your credit card doesn't just have to be a card; it can also be the key to unlocking a hidden world of priority access and premium service.
-At one time, these services were reserved for the truly wealthy people that some now refer to as "the 1%”.
+At one time, these services were reserved for the truly wealthy people that some now refer to as "the 1%."
 Today, banks are eager to offer their most exclusive products to customers with good credit, if not extraordinary spending power.

 While these cards do provide some pretty excellent perks, you should never get them just for the sake of prestige.
 But if you use credit cards responsibly and are already paying out of pocket for the free services they provide, they can be financially worthwhile.
 (See also: Best Credit Cards for People With Excellent Credit)

-1. The Platinum Card® from American Express
+The Platinum Card® from American Express

-2. United MilegePlus Presidential Plus Visa From Chase
+United MileagePlus Presidential Plus Visa from Chase

-Visa Black Card (Offer Expired)
+Visa Black Card

 Cardholders earn points that can be worth 1% cash back or airfare on any airline with no blackout dates or restrictions.
+Get a 2% value on airfare redemptions.
+There are no foreign transaction fees.
 Other perks include unlimited VIP airport lounge visits in over 200 cities and the occasional luxury gift delivered to your door.
 This card does have $495 annual fee.